September 6, 2016

 So why do we get so upset when we don't get the praise we want for our art?

 By contrast, the great portrait artist Chuck Close (featured above) was once told that his paintings were boring to look at.
-His response was priceless:
+His response was perfect:

-What a perfect way to handle someone who is trying to put you down.
-Agree with them externally while you disagree internally.
-Let them wonder whether you're serious or not.
-No one can argue with inner confidence, and no one can shake it either.
+What a great way to handle a critic.
+Agree with them externally as you disagree internally.
+Let them try to figure out whether you're serious or not.
+No one can argue with inner confidence and no one can disrupt it either.

 Take your mind, and your eyes, off of the work.

 An occasional glance is all you need.

-Focus all your attention on the subject and connect deeply with it.
+Focus your attention on the subject.
+Connect deeply with it.
 Realize that the success or failure of your painting is all about the quality of that connection.

 The less time spent dwelling on a work in progress the more emotionally detached you become.
-The internal and external critics then begin to lose their power.
-The moment you stop thinking of your work as a trial that measures your talent is the moment you become free.
+The critics, external and internal, then lose their power.
+The moment you stop thinking of your artwork as a trial that gauges your talent is the moment you become free.